icd-codex/icd-codex/README.rst

 Features
 --------

-* Curated networkX graphs representing ICD hierarchies
+* Curated networkX graphs representing ICD9 and ICD10 hierarchies
-* A simple API to generate
+* A simple API to generate continuous embeddings for these hierarchies

 Credits
 -------